jessehattabaugh/erector/README.md

 Assembles HTML files from JSON

 I wrote this simple script to pass JSON data to Jade templates.
-It's not entirely generlized yet so it makes some assumptions about directory structure and such.
+It's not entirely generalized yet so it makes some assumptions about directory structure and such.